“This famous stretch of sand is always abuzz with the sights and sounds of LaLa Land. It's like a circus out there.”

 East Venice is a racially and ethnically mixed, residential neighborhood of Venice that is separated from Oakwood and Milwood (the area south of Oakwood) by Lincoln Boulevard, extending east to the border with Mar Vista, near Venice High School.
 Aside from the commercial strip on Lincoln (including the Venice Boys and Girls Club and the Venice United Methodist Church), the area almost entirely consists of small homes and apartments as well as Penmar Park and (bordering Santa Monica) Penmar Golf Course.
 The existing population (primarily composed of non-Latino whites, Latinos, and Asians, with small numbers of other groups) is being supplemented by new arrivals who have moved in with gentrification.

-housing project, Lincoln Place, was built nearby by the Housing Authority of the City of Los Angeles to accommodate GI's returning from the war and in need of affordable housing.
+A housing project, Lincoln Place, was built nearby by the Housing Authority of the City of Los Angeles to accommodate GI's returning from the war and in need of affordable housing.
 It later came to house working class families.
 Lincoln Place is currently in the midst of an extensive legal battle between past and present tenants and the owner, AIMCO.
 The developer, which acquired the property in 2003, plans to demolish it and build a mixed-use condominium and retail structure on the site.
 Only 13 tenants remain, all of them elderly or disabled.

 Notable residents and businesses